scaffold-eth/scaffold-eth/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

-## 🚩 Challenge 2: 🎲 Dice Game
+## 🚩 Challenge 3: 🎲 Dice Game

- 🤖 Blurb about randomness on the blockchain...
+ > 🤖 Blurb about randomness on the blockchain...

- 💬  Dice game is a D16 dice, roll a 0, 1, or 2 to win the pot.
-Initial prize is 10% of the contract's balance.
-Every roll 40% goes to the prize, 60% goes to the dice game contract address, blah blah
+>💬 Dice Game is a contract that allows users to roll the dice and try and win the prize.
+If players roll either a 0, 1 or a 2 they will win the current prize amount.
+The initial prize is 10% of the contract's balance, which starts out at .05 Eth.

- 🧨 A value of .002 Eth is sent to the DiceGame contract when the dice are rolled.
-40% of that will be added to the current prize, while the remaining 60% will be used to fund future prizes.
+>🧤 Every time a player rolls the dice, they are required to send .002 Eth.
+40 percent of this value is added to the current prize amount, and other 60 percent stays in the contract to fund future prizes.
 Once a prize is won, the new prize amount is set to 10% of the total balance of the DiceGame contract.

+ >🧨 Your job is to attack the Dice Game contract!
+You will create a new contract that will predict the randomness ahead of time, and only roll the dice when you're guaranteed to be a winner!

 ---

 ### Checkpoint 0: 📦 install 📚